cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/README.md

   - Examples of data request: Pairs of natural language queries and their corresponding data requests for ICL.
 - `backend/`: The backend, called Marie Backend, it contains the FastAPI application serving as the system's backend.
 It consists of two main components:
   - `fastapi_app`: A FastAPI application.
-  - `triton_inference_server`: Serves the Sentence-BERT model for text embedding and inference.
+  - `triton_inference_server`: Serves the Sentence-BERT model for generating text embedding.
 - `frontend/`: The frontend, called Marie Frontend, serves as the user interface for interacting with the backend services.
 Built using Next.js, it communicates with the backend to perform operations such as querying chemical species and filtering zeolites, and displays the results to users in a user-friendly manner.

 ## Getting Started